Skip to Content

 What We Fund

-• Comprehensive workforce development efforts that focus on formerly incarcerated men and women, immigrants and refugees, or low-income people of color and provide all of the following:
+• Comprehensive workforce development efforts that focus on systems-impacted communities, with attention to formerly incarcerated men and women and provide all of the following:

 • Placement into living-wage jobs that offer robust benefits and pathways for career advancement;